 How Much Would You Make Betting On Lamar Jackson Each Week?

-Betting On Jackson Still A Net Positive
+Betting On Jackson (Barely) A Net Positive

 Not all spreads are created equally.
-For this exercise, we are using the Ravens ATS records as noted via Pro Football Reference.
+For this exercise, we are using the historic Ravens ATS records as noted via Pro Football Reference.

-Lamar Jackson 2021 Betting Futures
+Lamar Jackson 2022 Futures Bets

 Lamar Jackson To Win NFL MVP

-Lamar Jackson Under 850.5 Yards Rushing
+Lamar Jackson Props: Yards Passing

-Lamar Jackson Over 25.5 Passing TDs
+Lamar Jackson Props: Passing TDs